-Franconia Township has 48 miles of township-maintained roadways and 26 miles of state highways maintained by PennDOT.
-Among our numerous responsibilities are to take care of potholes, all types of signage, signalization, street painting, storm drainage, ditch cleaning, shoulder mowing, crack sealing, surface treatments, skin patching, overlays, reconstruction and of course, snow removal.
+Franconia Township has 48 miles of Township-maintained roadways and 26 miles of State highways maintained by PennDOT.
+The Department has numerous responsibilities, including taking care of potholes, all types of signage, signalization, street painting, storm drainage, ditch cleaning, shoulder mowing, crack sealing, surface treatments, skin patching, overlays, reconstruction and of course, snow removal.

 When development comes into an area, we work at improving the surrounding areas in order to better handle the additional traffic.
 Our own crews do the reconstruction projects that usually involve storm drainage, curbing, excavation, rebuilding and if necessary, sidewalks.